syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-&#35;NUM! - occurs if arguments do not have a valid value.
+#NUM! - occurs if arguments do not have a valid value.

-&#35;VALUE! - occurs if arguments do not have valid data types.
+#VALUE! - occurs if arguments do not have valid data types.

-&#35;DIV/0! - occurs if there are fewer than three data points, or the sample standard deviation is zero.
+#DIV/0! - occurs if there are fewer than three data points, or the sample standard deviation is zero.

-### Example:
+3### Example:

 ![](Calculate-functions_images/Calculate-functions_img46.png)